mobily-enterprises/jsonreststores/README.md

 This is only a short list of obvious things.
 There are many more to consider.
 The point is, when you make a store you should be focusing on the important parts (the data you manipulate, and permission checking) rather than repetitive, boilerplate code.

 With JsonRestStores, you can create JSON REST stores without ever worrying about any one of those things.
-You can concentrate on what _really_ matters: your application and your application's logic.
+You can concentrate on what _really_ matters: your application's data and logic.

 ## Understand a little about REST stores

 If you are new to REST and web stores, you will probably benefit by reading a couple of important articles.
 Understanding the concepts behind REST stores will make your life easier.

 I suggest you read [John Calcote's article about REST, PUT, POST, etc.](http://jcalcote.wordpress.com/2008/10/16/put-or-post-the-rest-of-the-story/).
-(It's a fantastic read, and I realised that it was written by John, who is a long term colleague and friend, only much later!).
+(It's a fantastic read, and I realised that it was written by John, who is a long term colleague and fellow writer at Free Software Magazine, only much later!).

 You should also read my small summary of [what a REST store actually provides](https://github.com/mercmobily/JsonRestStores/blob/master/jsonrest.md).

 At this stage, the stores are 100% compatible with [Dojo's JsonRest](http://dojotoolkit.org/reference-guide/1.8/dojo/store/JsonRest.html) as well as [Sitepen's dstore](http://dstorejs.io/).

 # Quickstart